 Dharamshala is not just a town, but also a district that comprises smaller towns like McLeodganj, Dharamkot, Bhagsu, and Triund.
 These villages are gateways to great hikes in the Dhauladhar and also make for a great spot to view the birds of Kangra Valley.

 Flying into Dharamshala is an option from Delhi and Jaipur.
-Kangra Airport, which is the closest to Dharamshala, lies approximately 15 kilometres away.
+Kangra Airport, which is the closest to Dharamshala, lies approximately 15 kilometers away.
 You can choose to fly into Amritsar and drive about four and a half hours to get to Dharamshala.

-To be honest, Dharamshala doesn’t enjoy great rail connectivity; the two closest railway stations to Dharamshala, Pathankot Junction and Amritsar Junction are 3 and 4 and a half hours away respectively.
+To be honest, Dharamshala doesn’t enjoy great rail connectivity; the two closest railway stations to Dharamshala, Pathankot Junction, and Amritsar Junction are 3 and 4 and a half hours away respectively.
 So, traveling by road or air is the best option.
 Although the scenic view makes the drive worth it.

 Dharamshala is well connected by road to Delhi, Amritsar and most other big cities in Himachal Pradesh and Uttarakhand.
 Most buses are overnight buses; there are also a few day buses, but we recommend the overnight buses as the congestion on the narrow winding Himachali roads is lesser.
 The buses can be booked online on the Himachal State Transport Corporation website.